noah427/noah427/README.md

 ### Hi, I'm Noah a golang and javascript developer living in southeast Florida.
+I am a 14 years old going into highschool during the greatest pandemic of the century.

 I enjoy reading about programming theory and investigating what makes different programming languages unique.

 - I’m currently learning Rust